The configuration of the Davis barrier changed over time but the principal remained the same.

 Unfortunately, the original barriers were not safe to use to stop airplanes with nose landing gears and to some extent, with twin-engine airplanes.
 The steel cables would wipe out the nose landing gear, raising the potential for the cables on the next barrier forward to slice the canopy off the airplane, and with it the pilot's head.

 There was also the potential on a twin-engine propeller-driven airplane for the nose gear to pull the cable forward, allowing a propeller to hit it an angle and cut it, rather than skip off of it and past it.
-A tightly stretched steel cable when cut could wreak all kinds of havoc.
+A tightly stretched steel cable when cut could wreak all kinds of havoc, not to mention not stopping the airplane.

 The Davis barrier solved those problems by having the cables laying flat on the deck.
 A canvas strap was strung across the deck about three feet up using the same stanchions used for the original barrier.
-When the airplanes nose gear hit the horizontal strap, vertical straps between it and the cables pulled them up off the deck to engage the main landing gear, thereby stopping the airplane.
+When the airplane's nose gear (or a "retractable barrier guard" in front of the windscreen if the nose gear had collapsed) hit the horizontal strap, vertical straps between it and the cables pulled them up off the deck to engage the main landing gear, thereby stopping the airplane.
 There were about six or so barriers on a carrier, so some were rigged for props and some for jets.
 They could also be reconfigured or replaced fairly quickly.
-Four barriers are shown in this picture, two prop (lying on the deck) and two jet/AJ (Davis), one that has been activated but didn't snag the main landing gear because the jet had hooked a late wire so was going too slowly (barrier operators were cautioned not to drop their barriers too quickly) and the other in the ready position.
+Four barriers are shown in the following picture, two prop (lying on the deck) and two jet/AJ, i.e. Davis, one that has been activated but didn't snag the main landing gear because the jet had hooked a late wire so was going too slowly (barrier operators were cautioned not to drop their barriers too quickly) and the other in the ready position.

 With the advent of the angled deck, barriers were no longer required.
 However, the barricade was still necessary if a jet had a landing gear or tail hook problem and couldn't land ashore.
 It is only rigged when required and the deck crews periodically practice erecting it on short notice and in only a few minutes.